Best Ways to Prevent Tarp Billowing and Flapping in the Wind!

 The advantage of using bungee rope here is that you can apply fairly large sections of rope without creating a safety hazard or risking damage to the load.

-One veteran trucker we know offers another tip that makes sense.
-He says that it helps to take a few extra minutes to make sure tarps are applied evenly.
+One veteran trucker we know says that it helps to take a few extra minutes to make sure tarps are applied evenly.
 An uneven tarp is harder to keep flat and tight because you are working with different amounts of material at various points across the load.
 An even tarp gives you the same amount of material at the critical points, making it possible to apply even tension with each bungee or ratchet strap you use.

 Remember, the secret to preventing tarp billowing is to concentrate on the front of the load in order to ensure the tarp is flat and tight.
 If you can conquer the front of the load, the rest should be fairly easy.